In this article, I show you how to install Plausible Analytics, a self-hosted, open-source website analytics application.

 Google Analytics is a popular solution for website analytics because it's free and easy to set up.
 The only thing you have to do is create an account and then paste a piece of JavaScript code into the website.

 Plausible Analytics is an alternative to Google Analytics.
 Plausible offers a hosted service and a version that can be self-hosted.
-Plausible works the same way as Google Analytics, you add a JavaScript snippet into the website, and when the user opens the page, this code sends a request to the Plausible server.
-That means that the Plausible tracker can potentially also be blocked by adblockers.
-But because Plausible can be self-hosted and the JavaScript code can be served from the same domain as the website, it's less likely that an adblocker will detect the code.
+Plausible works the same way as Google Analytics: you add a JavaScript snippet to the website, and when a user opens the page, this code sends a request to the Plausible server.
+That means that the Plausible tracker can potentially also be blocked by ad blockers.
+But because Plausible can be self-hosted and the JavaScript code can be served from the same domain as the website, it's less likely that an ad blocker will detect the code.

 In the following tutorial, I show you how to install a static website and Plausible Analytics.
 For this demo installation, I used a VPS server from Hetzner (referral link).
 I chose the smallest server offering: CX11 with 2GB of RAM.
 For the operating system, I selected Debian 11.